mika-littor/CGM-in-Mice-Analysis/README.md

 ### [FILE: plot_all_mice_avg](plot_all_mice.py)
 Creating a plot that shows the glucose levels measured on **all** mice during the time of recording.
-The x-axis represents the time from 00:00 to 24:00, and the y-axis the glucose levels measured.
+The x-axis represent the time from 00:00 to 24:00, and the y-axis the glucose levels measured.

-The plot could either represent the **mean** or the **median** values of the data, according to the user's choice (see Arguments below).
+The plot could either represent the **mean** or the **median** values of the data, according to the user's choice (see arguments below).
 _Each line on the graph represents the mean/median values of a single mouse._
 It is calculated using "sliding window" technic.
 Meaning that for a point (x, y) on the line - y is the mean glucose levels measured from x to [x + window_size].
-When "window_size" is a parameter given by the user (see below).
+When "window_size" is a parameter given by the user (see arguments below).
 In other words, this plot is a _combination of the plots_ created by the [FILE: plot_single_mouse_per_day](plot_single_mouse_per_day.py) (see above) for all the mice.

 ```
 Arguments: